Drug Evaluation Committee 2009-16 Scope of "Investigator-Related Members" (Part 2)

 Related classification: Clinical Trial Review Committee

-First published: Jul.
-2009
+First published: Jul 2009

 Question

-The chairperson of the Clinical Trial Review Committee will be changed.
-The investigator in charge of the clinical trial currently underway is the new chairperson.
+The Chairperson of the Clinical Trial Review Committee will be changed.
+The investigator in charge of the clinical trial currently underway is the new Chairperson.
 Therefore, I removed him from the investigator-in-charge.
 Is it possible to avoid "GCP Article 29, Paragraph 1, Item 1" by doing so?

-The chairperson of the investigational review committee cannot participate in the deliberation and voting of a clinical trial in which he or she is involved as a subinvestigator.
+The Chairperson of the Clinical Trial Review Committee cannot participate in the deliberation and voting for the clinical trial in which he/she is involved as an investigator-in-charge.
 Therefore, he/she cannot participate in the deliberations for the deletion of the investigator's role as a subinvestigator, but there is no problem with the subsequent deliberations for the said clinical trial.

 The term "members related to the investigator" as stipulated in Article 29, Paragraph 1, Guidance 1 of the GCP is understood to mean the investigator, subinvestigator, and collaborator.
-There should be no problem regarding the relationship between the department to which the investigator belongs and the hierarchical relationship between the chairperson of the investigational review committee and the investigator in terms of position, unless otherwise stipulated in the procedures of the medical institution or the investigational review committee.
+We believe that there is no problem regarding the relationship between the Clinical Trial Review Committee Chairperson and the department to which the investigator belongs and the hierarchical relationship in terms of position, unless it is stipulated in the procedures of the medical institution or the Clinical Trial Review Committee.